I thought everyone knew what’s going on with Amazon and third-party sellers, until I recently shared a post from Vox on my social media.

 Please help protect the publishing industry and AUTHORS!

-Let me take a look at your notes, outline, or draft.
-I’m a working children’s ghostwriter and rewriter/editor.
-I can turn your story into a book that you’ll be proud to be author of.
+I’m a working children’s ghostwriter, rewriter/editor.
+I can help turn your idea, outline, or manuscript into a book you’ll be proud to be the author of, one that’s publishable and marketable.

 4 Must-Know Tips to Writing Better Story Endings